msalsbery/OpenSeadragonViewerInputHook/README.md

 To use the plugin, add **openseadragon-viewerinputhook.js** after **openseadragon.js** to your site.
 This adds the **ViewerInputHook** class to the OpenSeadragon namespace.

-An **ViewerInputHook** object can be created and attached to an [OpenSeadragon.Viewer](http://openseadragon.github.io/docs/symbols/OpenSeadragon.Viewer.html) two ways:
+A **ViewerInputHook** object can be created and attached to an [OpenSeadragon.Viewer](http://openseadragon.github.io/docs/symbols/OpenSeadragon.Viewer.html) two ways:

 1. Call the addViewerInputHook method on the viewer
 2. Create a new ViewerInputHook object, passing a viewer reference in the options parameter

-Both methods return a new ViewerInputHook object (although there's currently no public properties or methods available), and both methods take an options parameter where the event handlers to be hooked may be specified (see example code in the 'Details' section below).
+Both methods return a new ViewerInputHook object (although there's currently no public properties or methods available), and both methods take an options parameter where the event handlers to be hooked may be specified (see the 'Details' section below).

 ```javascript
     // Example 1 - Use the Viewer.addViewerInputHook() method to create a ViewerInputHook